openwallet-foundation/architecture-sig/docs/papers/architecture-whitepaper.md

 ## Introduction

 The Universal Wallet Reference Architecture whitepaper describes an architecture for a universal B2C wallet -- that is, one that supports identity, objects (e.g., tokens, tickets), and money (e.g., credit cards and other financial instruments).
+It is important to note that the architecture described in this document does not assume a particular technology or delivery mechanism for the wallet.

 In this paper, we will begin by providing background on why a universal wallet is needed.
 Next, we will explore some typical requirements (both functional and non-functional) for a universal wallet.
 Next, we will expand on a set of principles that will be used when making decisions about the architecture.
 The paper will then document a conceptual architecture that shows the key components and how we expect them to interact with each other.
 We will follow this with an information model of the entities that interact with a wallet.
 We will then explore the logical architecture, which includes the technical capabilities that we expect will be needed to support the requirements of a universal wallet.
 Lastly, we will look at a set of enablers that might accelerate the implementation of a universal wallet.

 The audience of this paper are developers and architects wishing to use or create open-source wallets and components.
 Although, there are other readers of this document that may be interested in the general concepts of universal wallets.